timescale/docs/api/dimensions.md

 TIMESTAMPTZ, TIMESTAMP, or DATE.
 For space-based dimension, the metadata returned specifies the number of `num_partitions`.

-If the hypertable uses time datatypes, the `time_interval` column is defined.
+If the hypertable uses time data types, the `time_interval` column is defined.
-Alternatively, if the hypertable uses integer datatypes, the `integer_interval` and `integer_now_func` columns are defined.
+Alternatively, if the hypertable uses integer data types, the `integer_interval` and `integer_now_func` columns are defined.

 ## Available columns